luiswirth/bsc-thesis/src/matter.typ

 The standard way of doing so is using coordinates.
 Usually PDE solvers always rely on coordinates.
 This would just require that all vertices of the mesh have a known coordinates.

+The euclidean geometry
+of a simplex would be fully specified by giving the coordinates of the $n+1$ vertices.

 ```rust
 pub struct VertexCoords(na::DMatrix<f64>);